Home

 What is illegal dumping?

-Dumped waste can attract others to dump waste at the same location, be aesthetically displeasing, attract pests, and create odour.
+Dumped waste can attract others to dump waste at the same location.
+As well as being an eyesore, it can attract pests and create odours.
 Dumped green waste can also spread weeds.

 Reporting illegal dumping